Meet the Team

 As a life long learner, LeeAnn is dedicated to professional development learning about the human body and other various health related topics in general.
 She enjoys working with people to learn more about their own body, how they might be able to live more comfortably in their own skin to minimize or resolve discomfort.
 LeeAnn has undertaken a wide variety of courses including visceral manipulation, cranial osteopathy, paediatrics, pregnancy/postpartum care and mind/body medicine.

-When I'm not practicing osteopathy, I can be found enjoying time with my partner Taylor and our son Lochlan; outside at the beach or in the bush; pottering in the garden or playing in the kitchen.
-I am also partial to good conversation, good food and a glass of vino – life is about balance after all.
+When she is not practicing osteopathy, LeeAnn can be found enjoying time with her partner Taylor and son Lochie exploring our great outdoors, pottering in the garden or playing in the kitchen.

 Wayne is a well-known face in Whakatane and has a reputation that proceeds him.
 Originally hailing from Foxton, he spent time in the New Zealand Navy before he left to train to be an osteopath and settled down to make Whakatane his home.